edipin21/AWS-S3-multipart-upload/README.md

 Project technologies:

-nodejs,npm and the programing language is java screipt.
+nodejs,npm and the programing language is javaScreipt.

 Environment set up: